meghshaah/Grabby/README.md

 Grabby is open-source and free to use.
 The source code is available for modification and redistribution under the MIT License.

 Disclaimer:
-This tool is developed by Megh Shah and is intended for personal and educational use.
+This tool is developed by Hriday (supphriday) and is intended for personal and educational use.
 It is open-source and free to use, with no guarantees or warranties provided.